TechSnazzy/p5-build-portfolio/README.md

 ## References

-## Reset back to previous commit if needed
+## Some notes to reset back to previous commit if needed

 ```
 git log --oneline